Who is Hedgehog on the Masked Singer?

 Clues:

-“I enjoy being part of an ensemble and I can’t wait to have a ball”
+- Likes being in an ensemble and can’t wait to “have a ball”

-“I once had a job which meant I died every night at 8.30pm”
+- Had a job which means he died every night at 8.30pm

 Guesses: